Patient-Matched and Bio-integrative Orthopedic Implant Solutions

 The P3D Bone provides a unique combination of natural and structural properties, thereby enabling metal-free solutions that surgeons can have confidence in, both in the short and long term, from anatomical fit to full fusion.

-P3D Bone is 3D printed with large interconnected and multidirectional macropores and canals to enhance cell attachment, growth, and migration and enable vascularization throughout the entire implant.
-This mimics the cancellous structure observed in human bones and supports the osteotransduction process.
+P3D Bone is 3D printed with large interconnected macropores to enhance cell attachment, growth, and migration and enable vascularization throughout the entire bone graft substitute.

-The porous structure, containing physiologically relevant micro- and macropores, enables a strong ingrowth of new native bone.
-Meanwhile, the implant’s bone-like chemical composition and structure provides ideal conditions for a simultaneous and stabile resorption.
-This process ensures an effective remodeling of the implant into new vascularized bone.
+In preclinical studies, the porous structure, containing physiologically relevant micro- and macropores, enables a strong ongrowth and ingrowth of new native bone.
+Meanwhile, the bone-like chemical composition and structure provides ideal conditions for a simultaneous resorption of the bone graft substitute.
+This process ensures an effective remodeling of the bone graft substitute into new vascularized bone.

 Thygesen, T., et al. Comparison of off-the-shelf β-tricalcium phosphate implants with novel resorbable 3D printed implants in mandible ramus of pigs.
 Bone (2022): 116370.